MayJuun/senzing-demo/readme.md

  - Type: SSD persistent disk

 ### Startup Script:
+ - AWS deployment script included in this repo as `aws-startup-script.sh`
- - included in this repo as `startup-script.sh`
+ - GCP deployment script included in this repo as `gcp-startup-script.sh`

 ### Other Attributes:
  - Display Device is enabled, as we want to use screen sharing/recording tools (vnc, etc.)